 The NACCC states that impacted members of the public should contact NACCC directly or a local contact centre to find out what services are available.
 Contact details for local centres may be found here: https://naccc.org.uk/find-a-centre.

-In Scotland, parties should contact their local Contact Centre.15 Contact Centres in Northern Ireland can also be contacted individually.16
+In Scotland, parties should contact their local Contact Centre.
+16